 The Paris Convention was adopted under the auspices of the OECD Nuclear Energy Agency and covers most Western European countries.
 It is open to any OECD country as of right and to any non-member with the consent of the other contracting parties.

-The OECD Secretary-General is depositary for the Paris Convention.
+The OECD Secretary-General is the depositary for the Paris Convention, which has been amended by Protocols adopted in 1964, 1982 and 2004.

 *The unit of account used in the Paris Convention is the Special Drawing Right, a unit of account defined by the International Monetary Fund (IMF) based upon a basket of key international currencies.
 The currency value of the SDR is calculated daily and the valuation basket is reviewed and adjusted every five years.